 The Foundation is greatly indebted to a number of companies and individuals who, some of them on multiple occasions, have supported the Wilhelm-Lorch-Stiftung through the generous donations they have made.

 Quite particular affirmation of the thought that originally inspired the Foundation and the work that it does today, was provided by the absorption into the Foundation of the Bernd-Freier-Stiftung.
 This was the idea of Bernd Freier, founder of the s.Oliver Group and former chairman of the Bernd-Freier-Stiftung.
 The step to amalgamate the two foundations was approved by the competent regional administrative district in Darmstadt on May 5, 2011, whereupon the Bernd-Freier-Stiftung was fully incorporated into the Wilhelm-Lorch-Stiftung.

-By the end of 2017, the value of the total assets held by the Wilhelm-Lorch-Stiftung had thus risen to approx. € 2.85 m.
+By the end of 2018, the value of the total assets held by the Wilhelm-Lorch-Stiftung is approx. € 2.85 m.
 The income earned on these assets will continue to be used to discharge the Foundation's duties in the most effective manner possible.